alpaka-group/llama/README.md

 ```

 For an address in the user domain the view can return a **virtal datum** which
-feels like a element in an n-dimensiona array but may still be distributed in
+*feels* like an element in an n-dimensiona array but may still be distributed in
 memory:
 ```C++
 auto datum = view( { 23, 42 } );